bearicide/groupme-github-flushinga/README.md

-# 🥣 Flushing A – Soup Line Recipes
+# 🥣 Flushing A – Soup Recipes and Voting

 Welcome to the **Flushing A Soup Station**.
 This is where you check out the soups in rotation, pick your favorite, and vote for what might hit the menu next week.